-Under this option, if the life insured is totally and temporarily disabled for more than three months we'll waive the Life Care premiums for the policy that fall due after the first three months of total and temporary disability.
+Under this option, if the life insured is totally and temporarily disabled for more than three months we'll waive the Life Care and any TPD or Trauma Cover premiums for the policy that fall due after the first three months of total and temporary disability.
+If the life insured is a split TPD life insured under a Total Care Plan policy, we'll only waive the premiums for the split TPD Cover under that policy.

-If you have income protection under Total Care Plan Super we continue to charge premiums for that cover.
+If you have income protection under the same policy we continue to charge premiums for that cover.